Little Nicholas: Development

-Producers Olivier Delbosc and Marc Missonnier from Fidelity Films offered Laurent Tirard the project, who immediately accepted it because he had grown up with the characters from the story.
+Producers Olivier Delbosc and Marc Missonnier from Fidelité Productions offered Laurent Tirard the project, who immediately accepted it because he had grown up with the characters from the story.
 About the story, Tirard said, "It... struck me as obvious.
 I grew up with Le Petit Nicolas.
 I read [it] when I was a teenager.
 This work represents me and speaks to me.
 I immediately knew what the film would look like."
 Tirard further added that the character of Nicolas was very personal to René Goscinny, saying, "I knew that the key would be to adapt the both in his work and in his life, so I tried to understand the character of René Goscinny.
 This was someone who was looking for his place in society, and he had to win through laughter...
 [Goscinny] realized that laughter could be both a defense [in] a society where you do not feel out-of-place and a way to insert.
 These are things that I read between the lines of his biographies, and [they] spoke to me.
 The little boy looking for his place in society has become the axis on which to build the story."